 ENG 0113.
 BEGINNING ENGLISH AND READING (REMEDIAL COURSE).
-Integrated course designed to develop basic writing skills and reading strategies.
+This integrated course is designed to develop basic writing skills and reading strategies.
 (3 semester hours of institutional credit is awarded upon completion of this course.
 These hours will not be counted toward graduation.
 Must make a "C" or better to advance to ENG 0123.)

 ENG 0123.
 INTERMEDIATE ENGLISH AND READING (REMEDIAL COURSE).
-Integrated course designed to advance students to college level writing skills and reading strategies.
+This integrated course is designed to advance students to college level writing skills and reading strategies.
 Pre-requisites: ENG 0113 or minimum 14 on English sub-score of ACT.
 (3 semester hours of institutional credit is awarded upon completion of this course.
 These hours will not be counted toward graduation.
 Must make a "C" or better to advance to ENG 1113.)

 ENG 1113.
-ENGLISH COMPOSITION I. Prepares the student to think critically and compose texts for academic and professional rhetorical situations.
-Prerequisite: 17 or better on ACT ENG sub score or completion of ENG 0123.
+ENGLISH COMPOSITION I. ENG 1113 prepares the student to think critically and compose texts for academic and professional rhetorical situations.

 ENG 1123.
 ENGLISH COMPOSITION II.
-A continuation of ENG 1113 with emphasis on research, argumentation and composition.
+ENG 1123 is a continuation of English Composition I with emphasis on research, argumentation, and composition.
 Readings, essays, and a research paper are required.
 Prerequisite: ENG 1113.

 ENG 2133.
-CREATIVE WRITING I. Involves reading and writing poetry, short fiction, creative nonfiction and/or drama.
+CREATIVE WRITING I. ENG 2133 involves reading and writing poetry, short fiction, and/or other genres.
 Prerequisite: ENG 1113.

 ENG 2143.
 CREATIVE WRITING II.
-A continuation of writing poetry, short fiction, creative nonfiction and/or drama.
-Prerequisite: ENG 2133.
+ENG 2143 involves reading and writing poetry, short fiction, and/or other genres.
+Prerequisite: ENG 1113.